Two-field inflation with non-minimal coupling: Introduction

 where $C$ is a positive constant.\footnote{It has been shown that the inflationary scenario with NM coupling term could be natural in the presence of hyperbolic extra dimensions \cite{KP}.} The rather extensive study on NG in single-field inflation model with NM coupling term was recently performed~\cite{Qiu}, in particular, for the $\lambda \phi^4$ potential with $\xi \phi^2 R$ term \cite{Komatsu:1997, Komatsu:1999}.

-In this paper we consider two inflaton fields aiming toward even further generic multi-field cases with NM couplings, namely $K(\phi)R \to K(\phi_1, \phi_2)R$ and $V(\phi) \to V(\phi_1, \phi_2)$.
-Indeed multi scalar fields and their NM couplings with Ricci scalar are naturally introduced in supergravity theories taking generic K\"ahler potential into account \cite{Ferrara:2010yw}.
-Particularly, we address whether a large NG could be accompanied with NM coupling term in the presence of multi-field inflation.
-To be specific, we focus on the case where one of the two fields has a significant NM coupling in this paper and reserve more generic case for the future.
+In this paper we consider two inflaton fields aiming toward even further generic multi-field cases with NM couplings.
+Indeed multiple number of scalar fields and their NM couplings are naturally introduced in generic supergravity theories taking generic K\"ahler potential into account \cite{Ferrara:2010yw}.
+To be specific, we focus on the two-field inflaton potentials of the form (i) $U_1(\phi)U_2(\chi)$ (product-separable) and (ii) $U_1(\phi)+U_2(\chi)$ (sum-separable) in the presence of the NM coupling term dominated by one of the two fields, namely $K(\phi,\chi) \approx K(\phi)$ and develop detailed analytic expressions for cosmological observations using $\delta$N formalism.
+We reserve more generic cases for the future.

 The rest of this paper is organized as follows: In section \ref{sec:2fields}, we develop a set of tools in $\delta $N-formalism to analyze the two-field inflation with NM coupling term.
 The analytic expressions for physical quantities including power spectrum, spectral index, tensor-to-scalar ratio, and non-linearity parameter are derived for a generic setup.
-In the subsequent section \ref{sec:Model}, as a concrete example, we apply our results to a specific model of separable potential, $V=\mu^2 \phi^2 (1+\cos (\chi/\sigma))$ with the NM term $K=\alpha \phi$.
-For the future experiment, we show the parameter space which is consistent with the current observation but still provides large NG.
+In the subsequent section \ref{sec:Model}, as a concrete example, we apply our results to a specific model of separable potential, $V=\mu^2 \phi^2 [1+\cos (\chi/\sigma)]$ with the NM term $K=\alpha \phi$.
+For the future experiment, we show the parameter space which is consistent with the current observation.
 Finally, the conclusion is given in section \ref{sec:conclusion}.
-In appendices, we provide useful analytic expressions for the number of e-foldings in various two-field cases with and without NM couplings, which are extensively used in the text.
+In appendix, we provide useful analytic expressions for cosmological observables in various two-field cases with and without NM couplings, which are extensively used in the text.